 He has received an R&D100 Award, the U.S. Department of Energy Young Scientist Award, the Presidential Early Career Award for Scientists and Engineers (PECASE), and the Argonne National Laboratory Distinguished Service Award.
 He is a Fellow of the American Physical Society.

-His research interests center on ultrafast excitation processes in nanoparticles, novel optical properties of strongly coupled hybrid nanostructures and quantum optics.
+His research interests center on ultrafast excitation processes in nanoparticles, solar energy conversion and light harvesting, novel optical properties of strongly coupled hybrid nanostructures and quantum optics.